amnn/typed-geomlab-report/report.md

     \mathit{fst}  & : \forall \alpha,\beta \ldotp & (\alpha,\beta)       & \to\alpha
   \end{array}
 \end{math}
 Dynamic languages --- especially of the \textsc{Lisp} tradition --- can treat these operations as the same: A non-empty list is just a pair of its first element and the rest of the list.
-This is not the case in \textit{Haskell} (as shown by the types) nor is it in many statically typed languages.
+This is not the case in \textit{Haskell} (as shown by the types) nor is it in many statically-typed languages.
 Seemingly, the difference is that \texttt{head} can be applied to any list (even the empty list, \texttt{Nil}), but this is an artefact of the type system's limitations: \texttt{head Nil} evaluates to a runtime error!
 Associating constructors with each other is injurious to the precision of our type system.
-By extending battle-hardened type systems, it is possible to work in a setting where, like terms in a dynamically typed language, types are built up from a small set of constructors.
+By extending battle-hardened type systems, it is possible to work in a setting where, like terms in a dynamically-typed language, types are built up from a small set of constructors.
 In such an environment, the functionality of both \texttt{head} and \texttt{fst} could be captured in a single function, applicable to both lists and pairs, in such a way that it would be a type error to apply it to an empty list.

 Section\ \ref{sec:bg} introduces the source language, \textit{GeomLab}, and the type checker's internal representation of it.
 Section\ \ref{sec:hm} then describes an optimised implementation of the Hindley--Milner type system for \textit{GeomLab}.
 Finally, Sections\ \ref{sec:adhoc-adts},\ \ref{sec:recursive} and\ \ref{sec:tagged-variants} extend the type system to make the structure of types more compositional while losing neither expressivity nor type inference.